wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/polling-consumer.md

 10. On the opened page, select the **Queues** tab.

-11. Create a queue named `StockQuoteProxy`.
+11. Create a queue named `StockQuoteProxyQueue`.

 12. Download the artifacts of the sample.